We want to make sure we don’t push China into a corner and China wants to make sure it doesn’t push us into a corner. That’s the real story of 2034.

 A Saturn-Pluto diachrony

-When analyzing the historical periods corresponding to the phases of the planetary cycles (conjunctions and oppositions), professor Richard Tarnas observed again and again striking synchronic and diachronic patterns.
-For example, “during the decade of the French Revolution, Uranus and Pluto were aligned in close opposition, and we have: social rebellion, political revolutions, sexual revolution, momentum towards creativity and artistic innovation, technological advances, scientific revolutions, the impulse to renew the world, tumult and so on.
-The synchronous pattern makes this kind of thing happen all over the world at the same time – not only in France: in England, in the Caribbean, in the Bounty Uprising, in Tahiti,” even if there was no communication between those places.
+In analyzing the historical periods corresponding to the phases of the planetary cycles (conjunctions and oppositions), Professor Richard Tarnas has repeatedly observed striking synchronic and diachronic patterns.
+For example, “During the decade of the French Revolution, Uranus and Pluto were aligned in close opposition, and we have: social rebellion, political revolutions, sexual revolution, momentum towards creativity and artistic innovation, technological advances, scientific revolutions, the impulse to renew the world, tumult, and so on.
+The synchronic pattern makes this kind of thing happen all over the world at the same time – not only in France: in England, in the Caribbean, in the Bounty Uprising, in Tahiti,” even if there was no communication between those places.

-The diachronic pattern refers to the same kind of phenomena, activated in the following phases of the same planetary cycle, which are carried out in continuity with the previous ones.
-For example “the first feminist manifesto is written during the Uranus-Pluto opposition, between 1792-1793, by Mary Wollstonecraft.
-We’re fast-forward to the 1960s: Uranus-Pluto conjunction, and again we’re seeing this explosion of feminism and female autonomy.
-The same thing with the civil rights movement: in the 1960s we have Martin Luther King, Malcolm X, Nelson Mandela and others, a formidable push towards the transformation of social structures and the liberation of African-Americans or black people around the world.
-We go back in time to the Uranus-Pluto opposition during the French Revolution, and this is the moment of the first movements to abolish slavery, the first liberation of slaves from the colonies by the French revolutionary government, practically, then the actual beginning of a movement to liberate blacks.”
+The diachronic pattern refers to the same kind of phenomena activated in the following phases of the same planetary cycle, which are carried out in continuity with the previous ones.
+For example, “the first feminist manifesto is written during the Uranus-Pluto opposition, between 1792-1793, by Mary Wollstonecraft.
+Let’s fast-forward to the 1960s: Uranus-Pluto conjunction, and again we see this explosion of feminism and women’s autonomy.
+The same thing with the civil rights movement: in the 1960s we have Martin Luther King, Malcolm X, Nelson Mandela and others, a formidable push for the transformation of social structures and the liberation of African Americans or black people around the world.
+We go back in time to the Uranus-Pluto opposition during the French Revolution, and this is the moment of the first movements to abolish slavery, the first liberation of slaves from the colonies by the French revolutionary government, practically, then the actual beginning of a movement to liberate black people.

-The synchronistic pattern therefore refers to similar events that occur at the same time all over the world.
-The diachronic pattern involves the repetition or continuation of events in a particular region of human activity on the next phases of the same planetary cycle.
-In other words, we have the same category of events occurring at different times, but in coincidence with the cyclical sequences of the same planetary cycle.
-A broader discussion of Tarnas about synchrony and diachrony here.
+The synchronistic pattern therefore refers to similar events occurring at the same time around the world.
+The diachronic pattern involves the repetition or continuation of events in a particular region of human activity in the next phases of the same planetary cycle.
+In other words, we have the same category of events occurring at different times, but in accordance with the cyclical sequences of the same planetary cycle.
+For a fuller discussion by Tarnas of synchrony and diachrony here.

-Returning back to 2034: on March 9, 2021, the release date of the book, Saturn had already passed 13° from Pluto, which could cause some astrologers not to link 2034 to the Saturn-Pluto conjunction that has dominated the last two years.
-However, the theme of the book is unequivocally Saturn-Pluto, and the book itself is written precisely during the Saturn-Pluto conjunction.
-Stavridis said the idea of the book came to him “about three years ago”, i.e. around March 2018, when the Saturn-Pluto conjunction began.
-In addition, he is born with a Saturn-Pluto aspect (square, 4°32′), while Ackerman, the other author, had the Saturn-Pluto conjunction transiting his natal Sun (square) during the writing of the book.
+Going back to 2034, on March 9, 2021, the date of the book’s release, Saturn had already passed 13° from Pluto, which might cause some astrologers not to associate 2034 with the Saturn-Pluto conjunction that has dominated the last two years.
+However, the theme of the book is clearly Saturn-Pluto, and the book itself was written during the Saturn-Pluto conjunction.
+Stavridis said the idea for the book came to him “about three years ago,” around March 2018, when the Saturn-Pluto conjunction began.
+In addition, he was born with a Saturn-Pluto aspect (square, 4°32′), while Ackerman, the other author, had the Saturn-Pluto conjunction transiting his natal Sun (square) during the writing of the book.

-Through subject, intent and impact, 2034 reminds of the famous The Day After, also with a prominent Saturn-Pluto theme, watched by 100 million spectators on the first broadcast, including the senior leadership of the US Army.
-Very interesting from an astrological point of view, these masterful warnings made on successive Saturn-Pluto conjunctions – the diachronic pattern – were launched at almost the same distance between planets:
+In theme, intent, and impact, 2034 is reminiscent of the famous The Day After, also with a prominent Saturn-Pluto theme, which was watched by 100 million viewers on its first broadcast, including the top leadership of the US Army.
+Very interestingly, from an astrological point of view, these masterful warnings were given on successive Saturn-Pluto conjunctions – the diachronic pattern – at almost the same distance between the planets: